-- Informal meetings. - Written field inspection reports.
+- Informal meetings.

+- Written field inspection reports.

 - Warning Notice these written warnings do not constitute a Notice of Violation.
-A Warning Notice is the same as a "Notice of Non-compliance," as it is referred to in the MS4 Compliance Inspection Form.
-A Warning Notice is typically used to prevent deficiencies from becoming violations, or when voluntary compliance may be achieved. - Combination of any or all of the above.
+A Warning Notice

+is the same as a "Notice of Non-compliance," as it is referred to in the MS4 Compliance Inspection

+Form.
+A Warning Notice is typically used to prevent deficiencies from becoming violations, or

+when voluntary compliance may be achieved.

+- Combination of any or all of the above.

 In an effort to prioritize limited resources, MS4SIs may consider discretionary factors to determine whether immediate investigation or enforcement response is needed.
-Alleged construction stormwater quality violations that are not an immediate threat to water quality are investigated (responded to) on the next available field day on the inspector's schedule.
-Immediate threats to water quality are investigated (responded to) as soon as possible, immediately in most cases.
+Alleged construction stormwater quality violations that are an immediate threat to water quality are investigated (responded to) quickly.
+Other non-immediate threats to water quality may involve some compliance assistance and education of the contractor before escalating.